HOW TO HIRE A LANDSCAPE DESIGN PRO

 LANDSCAPE ARCHITECTURE VS LANDSCAPE DESIGN

 What’s the difference?
-From the client’s point of view, it boils down to what the design pro can legally design for your landscape.
-A Landscape Architect has undergone a licensure process governed by the American Society of Landscape Architects (ASLA), which requires knowledge of local construction codes, laws and permitting, and grading and drainage sciences, among other things.
+From the client’s point of view, it boils down to what the company/individual can legally design for your landscape.
+A Landscape Architect has undergone a licensure process governed by the American Society of Landscape Architects (ASLA – check out our founder’s profile here), which requires knowledge of local construction codes, laws and permitting, and grading and drainage sciences, among other things.
 Why does this matter?
 If your home is built on a hill, and you know you want a terraced patio or need major retaining walls, you almost definitely need a Landscape Architect.
 If you want to build a covered patio addition or sun-room off of your house, call a Landscape Architect.
 Want an in-ground swimming pool?
 Most of the time, it’s best to call a Landscape Architect.

 But what if your landscape requires no major earth-moving, retaining walls, or architectural structures?
 Many stunning landscapes are built without any of this, and if this is this case for you, hiring a Landscape Designer is also an option.
 Landscape Designers are not licensed, so they may or may not have received the formal training of Landscape Architects, and they may or may not have equal degrees of experience.
 A Landscape Designer can legally design landscapes with close-to-the-ground patios, low non-retaining walls and seat walls, fire features and fountains, irrigation, lighting, rockwork and planting design.
 Landscape Architects can also do this kind of work (and many enjoy it!) so don’t take them off your list.
-It just means that you have a larger pool of professionals to choose from, and in the Bay Area, that means a whole lot of choices!
+It just means that you have a larger pool of professionals to choose from!

 So, now you can consider other factors when deciding who to hire.
 Reputation of course is key, and not just professional reputation!
-Referrals from friends or family are just as helpful when it comes to who you want to work with – Who “clicks” with your style.
+Referrals from friends or family are just as helpful when it comes to who you want to work with – who might “click” with you and your family.
 Portfolios and online galleries are also a great way to get a sense of the pro’s spectrum of styles.
-If you like something they have designed in the past, you both already have something to talk about!
+If you like something they have designed in the past, you already have something to talk about!
 Of course, it’s also important to consider the reality of costs- make sure that you are up-front about what works for you, and that you understand what is included in the design estimate (sometimes a higher estimate is more inclusive and might be worth it!)
-It’s also completely normal to talk to more than one professional, weigh your options, and then choose.
+It’s also completely normal to talk to more than one professional.
+Weigh your options and then choose!

 FIRST MEETING

 When you first meet with a design pro, a lot of questions are going to come up.
 Every Architect or Designer is unique, so there’s no certain way to prepare for your first meeting.
-Some firms (including ours) may actually ask you to fill out a questionnaire to get to know you and your landscape.
-If you’re wondering what to expect, questions like these are likely to come up.
-A little thought ahead of time makes it easier for both you and the professional to see the direction the design will be heading from the very beginning!
+Some firms (including ours) ask you to fill out a questionnaire to get to know you, your landscape and your desired vision.
+If you’re still feeling uneasy about the process, below are some important items to consider during your interview process with your prospective design team.

 For your part, feel free to ask anything.
 It’s important to understand as much as possible so that you can find the best match for you!
 We feel that listening and communicating are the most important parts of our job, along with a sense of humor of course!
 Remember that anything you want to ask us has probably been asked before.
 We do this a lot, after all!